-150. Water-Oriented Use.
+153. Water-Oriented Use.
 A use that is water-dependent, water-related, or water-enjoyment, or a combination of such uses.

-151. Water Quality.
+154. Water Quality.
 The physical characteristics of water within shoreline jurisdiction, including water quantity, hydrological, physical, chemical, aesthetic, recreation-related, and biological characteristics.
-Where used in this chapter, the term "water quantity" refers only to development and uses regulated under this chapter and affecting water quantity, such as impermeable surfaces and storm water handling practices.
-Water quantity, for purposes of this chapter, does not mean the withdrawal of ground water or diversion of surface water pursuant to RCW 90.03.250 through 90.03.340.
+Where used in this Section, the term "water quantity" refers only to development and uses regulated under this Section and affecting water quantity, such as impermeable surfaces and storm water handling practices.
+Water quantity, for purposes of this section, does not mean the withdrawal of ground water or diversion of surface water pursuant to RCW 90.03.250 through 90.03.340.

-152. Water-Related Use.
+155. Water-Related Use.
 A use or portion of a use which is not intrinsically dependent on a waterfront location but whose economic viability is dependent upon a waterfront location because: a) The use has a functional requirement for a waterfront location such as the arrival or shipment of materials by water or the need for large quantities of water; or b) The use provides a necessary service supportive of the water-dependent uses and the proximity of the use to its customers makes its services less expensive and/or more convenient.